-- Every person (which word as used herein includes any legal entity) who is a record owner of a fee or undivided fee interest or who has a substantial possessory interest in a property served by the water system may become a member of Del-Co Water Company, Inc. (hereinafter the Corporation) upon completing such applications and agreements for the purchase of water as may be required by the Corporation and paying such membership fees as may be imposed by the board of directors, provided that only one membership may be held at any time by any person and, provided further, that only one membership will be issued with respect to any one property.
-No person shall be denied membership because race, color, national origin, religion, sex, gender identity, sexual orientation, disability, age, marital status, family/parental status, income derived from a public assistance program, or political beliefs.
+- Every person (which word, as used herein, includes any legal entity) who is a record owner of a fee or undivided fee interest or who has a substantial possessory interest in a property served by the water system may become a member of Del-Co Water Company, Inc. (hereinafter the Corporation) upon completing such applications and agreements for the purchase of water as may be required by the Corporation and paying such membership fees as may be imposed by the board of directors, provided that only one membership may be held at any time by any person and, provided further, that only one membership will be issued with respect to any one property.
+No person shall be denied membership because of race, color, national origin, religion, sex, gender identity, sexual orientation, disability, age, marital status, family/parental status, income derived from a public assistance program, or political beliefs.
 However, membership may be denied if the capacity of the water system is exhausted by the needs of existing members or if the applicant’s proposed use is such that it would interfere with existing needs or uses or be illegal.
 A “substantial possessory interest,” as used herein, is one where the person has a legal right to control and occupy a property but does not have legal or equitable ownership of the property such as a tenant or lessee.
-Where such person and the person who is the record owner of a fee or undivided fee interest to the property both apply for membership, preference will be given to the record owner.
+Where such a person and the person who is the record owner of a fee or undivided fee interest to the property both apply for membership, preference will be given to the record owner.
 (Article 1, Section 1 of Code of Regulations)

-- In the event of a violation of any of the provisions of these rules, bylaws or any other regulation of the Corporation, the Corporation may remove the meter and/or discontinue service. , Prior to the service being restored, and/or the meter being reinstalled, the member shall first pay to the Corporation any service fee(s) of an amount determined by the Corporation, any unpaid water bills, and the minimum monthly water rate multiplied by the number of months the meter has been out of service.
+- In the event of a violation of any of the provisions of these rules, bylaws, or any other regulation of the Corporation, the Corporation may remove the meter and/or discontinue service. , Prior to the service being restored, and/or the meter being reinstalled, the member shall first pay to the Corporation any service fee(s) of an amount determined by the Corporation, any unpaid water bills, and the minimum monthly water rate multiplied by the number of months the meter has been out of service.
 If the member voluntarily requests removal of a meter for a definite or indefinite period, the reinstallation charge shall be the minimum monthly water rate multiplied by the number of months the meter has been out of service, or the established tap fee, whichever is the lesser, and/or any service fees or other fees established by the Corporation.

 - The person in whose name the membership application is prepared shall be responsible for payment of all bills incurred.
-In the event that the member is no longer the owner of the property, all bills and fees become the responsibility of the current record title owner of the property
+In the event that the member is no longer the owner of the property, all bills and fees become the responsibility of the current record title owner of the property.

 III.
 INITIAL OR MINIMUM CHARGES